 Traveling gives us perspective and challenges our current way of looking at the world.
 This is why I believe that people who travel regularly are better human beings overall.
 They become so because they see how other people live and behave, which is often way different from what they are used to.

 In turn, it shows how we can live better or worst, which is always possible to find, regardless of where we are from and where we go.
 For example, in Thailand, I remember people smiled a lot despite having very little economically speaking.
-In the Netherlands, people could be quite depressed, despite their relatively high abundance.
+In United Kingdom, people could be quite depressed, despite their relatively high abundance.

 Why Change Your Place Of Living Can Change Your Life?